Zelatrix/golf-compiler/README.md

 ---
 This version adds arrays (contiguous blocks of memory) to the compiler, and additionally, the language is transformed into a statically typed language, using manifest typing (requiring the programmer to specify the type of any new variables created).

+Version 0.4.0
+---
+This version of the compiler adds in a full implementation of user-defined functions.
+The user is now able to write functions which can be called at will to execute the code that is defined inside the function body.
+However, recursion is not yet supported in this version.
+This version of the compiler also features an improved precedence table, to improve some of the more stylistic features of the language and clean up the syntax a bit.

 **References**
 - https://blog.usejournal.com/writing-your-own-programming-language-and-compiler-with-python-a468970ae6df